nmfta-repo/nmfta-vehicle_cybersecurity_requirements/README.md

 3. OEMs complete the questionnaires, answering in the affirmative if all devices of the given class satisfy the requirement.
 Deviations and rationale can be noted in the provided cells of the questionnaires.

-## Device Classes
+## Device Classes by Order Sheet Lines

 The VCRWG analyzed several truck vehicle network architectures and performed a risk analysis to classify the known truck electronic components into a series of device classes.
-The cybersecurity requirements for procurement are assigned to these classes.
+The devices classes were created to group the devices into similar risk profiles; i.e. cybersecurity requirements for procurement are assigned to these classes instead of to each devices individually.
 Each device identified, its assigned class and the rationale for assigning that class are captured here in a truck order sheet view for ease of use by the fleets.
 This is also available in a word docx file here: [`resources/Truck_Component_Order_Sheet_Breakdown_for_Cybersecurity_Matrix_v1_DRAFT.docx`](resources/Truck_Component_Order_Sheet_Breakdown_for_Cybersecurity_Matrix_v1_DRAFT.docx).

 > ENGINE